Heat trace asymptotics on equiregular sub-Riemannian manifolds: Stochastic differential equation on

 First, we prove the case $d=1$ to observe what is happening.
 Set $g (x) = x \vee 0$ for $x \in {\mathbb R}$.
 Then, $g^{\prime\prime} (x) = \delta_0 (x)$ in the distributional sense.
 Choose smooth functions $\psi_i: {\mathbb R} \to {\mathbb R}$ ($i=1, 2, 3$) so that $\psi_1 =\psi$, $\psi_i \equiv 1$ on the support of $\psi_{i-1}$ ($i=2, 3$), and the support of $\psi_3$ is contained in $(-2, 2)$.
 Set $\chi^{\ve}_{N,i} = \psi_i ( |\Delta^N_{\ve} U^N_1 |^2 / (\kappa_N/2)^2)$.
 Note that Proposition \ref{pr.mdWat} still holds even if $\chi^{\ve}_{N} =\chi^{\ve}_{N,1}$ is replaced by $\chi^{\ve}_{N,2}$ or $\chi^{\ve}_{N,3}$.
 Note also that $\|\chi^{\ve}_{N,i} \|_{p, k}$ is bounded in $\ve$ for any $1<p< \infty, k \ge 0, 1 \le i \le 3$

 Take any $G \in {\mathbb D}_{\infty}$.
 By integration by parts formula and the way $\psi_i$ ($i=1, 2, 3$) are defined, we have

 where $D$ is the $H$-derivative (the gradient operator) and $D^*$ is its adjoint.
-(Thanks to Proposition \ref{pr.tak58}, the right hand side is well-defined.)
+(Thanks to Proposition \ref{pr.tak58}, the right-hand side is well-defined.)
 Note that $\| D B^{\ve} \|_{H}^2 = \det \sigma [B^{\ve}]$ since $d=1$.
-Therefore, the second component of the pairing on the right hand side coincides at least formally with $\Phi$ in (\ref{eq.ibpPHI}) with $m=1$ and $F$ and $G$ being replaced by $B^{\ve}$ and $\chi^{\ve}_{N, 1} G$, respectively.
+Therefore, the second component of the pairing on the right-hand side coincides at least formally with $\Phi$ in (\ref{eq.ibpPHI}) with $m=1$ and $F$ and $G$ being replaced by $B^{\ve}$ and $\chi^{\ve}_{N, 1} G$, respectively.

 Using the formula again, we have